-Make a list of everything you are giving up in your old job and everything you are gaining in the new job.
-Be honest with yourself and your pros and cons list will help you make that very difficult decision.
+Make a list of everything you are giving up in your old job and everything you stand to gain in the new job.
+Be honest with yourself and your pros and cons list will help you make this difficult decision.

-Counteroffers are very common.
-My own personal view is that if it takes a resignation to have your company offer what the new company is offering – and many times, more than what is being offered – then it is too late.
+Counter-offers are very common.
+My own personal view is that if it takes a resignation to have your current employer offer what the new company is offering – and many times, more than what is being offered – then it is too late.

-Make sure you fully review the reasons you decided to search for a new job and that you are comfortable with staying (you don't want to be looking for a job again in six months).
+If you receive a counter-offer, review the reasons you decided to search for a new job and check that you'd be comfortable with staying (you don't want to be looking for a job again in six months).